gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 handful of weeds into the bucket.
 "But don't worry–I'll be back in time."

-Erileine reheased her story on her way to the Captain's House.  *I need peace and quiet to study.
+Erileine rehearsed her story on her way to the Captain's House.  *I need peace and quiet to study.
 And someone needs to check on the goats.* When she knocked on the library door, the soldier who had been taking notes the night before answered.  "*Eue?*" Erileine started to